bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 So now at this point we have a working functional script over here.
-We can look at the script and it&apos;s a lot more complicated than the **jQuery** version.
-I think we can all agree that this script is a lot more complicated in the **jQuery** version.
-And part of your decision as to which one you would want to use if you wanted to include such an interface on a project of one sort or another is, is it worth including the entire **jQuery** library in order to have a shorter script here?
+We can look at the script and it&apos;s a lot more complicated than the
+<b>jQuery</b> version.
+I think we can all agree that this script is a lot
+more complicated in the <b>jQuery</b> version.
+And part of your decision as to which one you would want to use if you wanted to include such an interface on a project of one sort or another is, is it worth including the entire <b>jQuery</b> library in order to have a shorter script here?
 Or is it better to have the longer script and make use of CSS and do this kind of stuff?
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->